Events

 Adlerian Network invites you to this free session to explore the topic “Grief” with Chris Garwick-Foley, MA, LPC, a graduate of the Alfred Adler Graduate School, who has been counseling clients for 25 years.
 She has a remote private practice addressing issues of grief and loss, anxiety, and relationship concerns.
 Her practice is based on the knowledge that we are all holistic beings with physical, emotional and spiritual dimensions, dynamically interwoven to produce the unique individuals we are.

-While one may try to push the effects of loss aside, it is not possible to completely, effectively deny grief forever.
 One of the reasons for this is that without fully processing a loss, each time a person experiences a new loss of equal or greater significance, he or she will naturally, expectedly, re-grieve every previous loss in her life of the same or similar magnitude as the new loss.

 Further information at https://adlerian.carrd.co/